alisamao09/Portfolio/README.md

 # [Miscellaneous](https://github.com/alisamao09/Miscellaneous-projects)
 1. Design and Analysis of an Experiment
 2. Data visualization with the depth of the water and the sound volume
-3. Re-construct artworks by Python in Grasshopper
+3. Re-construct artworks leveraging Python in Grasshopper
-4. Covid-19 What’s all the fuss?
+4. Covid-19 What’s all the fuss? (covid death data 3D visualization project)
 5. Is systolic blood pressure reading related to gender, age, poverty, weight, sleep trouble, and smoking habit?
 American population-based study
 6. Data Structures projects (https://github.com/alisamao09/data-structures)
 7. Deep Learning for Computer Vision (https://github.com/alisamao09/Deep-learning-for-computer-vision)